grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

     Patient {{Patient.name}} has an appointment with {{Practitioner.name}} at {{Appointment.start.time}} on {{Appointment.start.date}}.
-3 hours prior to the appointment, you will be sent a COVID-19 screening check to decide whether you should do a video consultation rather than seeing the doctor in person
+3 hours prior to the appointment, you will be sent an SMS referring to a COVID-19 screening check to decide whether you should do a video consultation rather than seeing the doctor in person.
+Please do not respond to this message

 ### Cancellation